-Residents of Cyprus are taxed on their worldwide income.
-Non-residents are taxed only on some specific income from sources in Cyprus.
+All Cyprus tax resident individuals are taxed on their worldwide income.
+Individuals who are not Cyprus tax residents on-residents are taxed only on some specific income from sources in Cyprus.

 An individual is a tax resident in Cyprus if he/she stays in Cyprus for more than a total of 183 days in any calendar year.